Backyard Chickens, Homestead Animals

 After I was totally set up, I cleaned out the coop the best I could.
 I used a handheld broom to get everything out.

-Get a game plan of where you are going to start and what all you are going to paint.
+Get a game plan of where you are going to start and what you are going to paint.
 My one piece of advice is to tell you to do what you can not reach easily first.
-Also working in small batches for me worked easier.
-You also can break the project into parts.
+Also, working in small batches for me worked easier.
+You can also break the project into parts.
 If you paint the whole thing and then have to crawl on top of tacky epoxy to paint the second coat, it may cause issues.

 I used the paintbrush in all the corners and any small areas that I knew the roller would not reach.
 Then I used the roller on all the flat surfaces.